top of page

-A luxuriously creamy risotto packed with golden mushrooms, bright lemon, and plenty of Parmesan.
+A rich mushroom risotto with golden mushrooms, lemon, parmesan and spinach.

 40 MINS